elopio/docs/source/includes/_callAPI.md

 #### augur.api.ReputationToken.assertReputationTokenIsLegit({ reputationToken, \_shadyReputationToken }[, callback])

-Returns true or false depending on if the `_shadyReputationToken` provided is actually a legitimate token belonging to the correct branch for a specified `reputationToken`.
+Returns true or false depending on if the `_shadyReputationToken` provided is actually a legitimate token belonging to the correct universe for a specified `reputationToken`.

 #### augur.api.ReputationToken.balanceOf({ reputationToken, \_owner }[, callback])

 Returns the token balance of the specified `reputationToken` owned by the `_owner` provided.

-#### augur.api.ReputationToken.getBranch({ reputationToken }[, callback])
+#### augur.api.ReputationToken.getUniverse({ reputationToken }[, callback])

-Returns the Branch address for the specified `reputationToken`.
+Returns the Universe address for the specified `reputationToken`.

 #### augur.api.ReputationToken.getTopMigrationDestination({ reputationToken }[, callback])